-Italian tuna Pasta Recipe
+Italian Tuna Pasta Recipe

-We talked about going out for dinner but both girls said they had too much homework and wanted to stay in and order takeout sushi.
-These girls will find any excuse to order sushi but I said no to that so now what do I prepare?
+We talked about going out for dinner, but both girls said they had too much homework and wanted to stay in and order takeout sushi.
+These girls will find any excuse to order sushi, but I said no, so now what do I prepare?

-I love to keep our pantry filled with interesting food items for occasions just like this when I want to put together a quick meal but still want it to be a little different and taste great.
-I call these meals "quick & easy” and on the newly designed site, I'll have a category for these recipes.
+I love to keep our pantry filled with exciting food items for occasions like this when I want to put together a quick meal but still want it to taste a little different and taste great.
+I call these meals "quick & easy," and on the newly designed site, I'll have a category for these recipes.

-Several of the items for this meal were ordered online from Amazon and stock my pantry.
+Several of the items for this meal were ordered online from Amazon and stocked my pantry.
 Yes, you typically have to order by the case, but often a case is just six items.

-I already ordered a bunch of new and interesting pastas like the strozzapreti pasta that I wanted to try out but now that I'm experimenting with a gluten free diet for a while, I decided to prepare two different pastas, one for my wife and kids and one for me.
+I already ordered a bunch of new and exciting pasta like the strozzapreti pasta that I wanted to try out.
+Still, now that I'm experimenting with a gluten-free diet for a while, I decided to prepare two different kinds of pasta, one for my wife and kids and one for me.

-Not sure how it received its unfortunate name but according to Wikipedia there are a few legends that may explain its history.
+Not sure how it received its unfortunate name, but according to Wikipedia, a few legends may explain its history.
 One is that "gluttonous priests were so enthralled by the savory pasta that they ate too quickly and choked themselves, sometimes to death."

-There's another legend mentioned that goes, “wives would customarily make the pasta for churchmen as partial payment for land rents in Romagna, and their husbands would be angered enough by the venal priests eating their wives' food to wish the priests would choke as they stuffed their mouth with it."
+There's another legend mentioned that goes, "Wives would customarily make the pasta for churchmen as partial payment for land rents in Romagna, and their husbands would be angered enough by the venal priests eating their wives' food to wish the priests would choke as they stuffed their mouth with it."

-The pasta is made from strips of pasta dough that are twisted by hand (I'm sure commercial pasta manufacturers have machines that do this), cut into 10 cm lengths, and are not uniform in size or shape.
+The pasta is made from strips of pasta dough twisted by hand (I'm sure commercial pasta manufacturers have machines that do this), cut into 10 cm lengths, and are not uniform in size or shape.
 Find it at Amazon at strozzapreti pasta.

 Italian Jarred Tuna

-Yes, it is more expensive than most tuna but the meat comes from the finest cuts of yellowfin tuna and with a $7.00 jar you can feed a family of four with leftovers for school lunches the next day.
+Yes, it is more expensive than most tuna, but the meat comes from the finest cuts of yellowfin tuna, and with a $7.00 jar, you can feed a family of four with leftovers for school lunches the next day.

 I purchased the Tonnino Tuna Ventresca in Olive Oil at Amazon.
 According to Tonnino's, this is their "créme de la créme of their product line.

-Since this is a pantry pasta dish, I pulled out giant jar of artichoke hearts packed in water that I think I purchased at Costco.
-I usually have some smaller cans of artichoke hearts in the pantry but we must have run out.
+Since this is a pantry pasta dish, I pulled out a giant jar of artichoke hearts packed in water that I think I purchased at Costco.
+I usually have some smaller cans of artichoke hearts in the pantry, but we must have run out.

 That's a lot of olives!
-You can purchase them in small sizes but olives are easy to find these days in most supermarkets and they're a great item to have in your refrigerator at all times for all sorts of recipes and salads.
+You can purchase them in small sizes, but olives are easy to find these days in most supermarkets and they're a great item to have in your refrigerator at all times for all sorts of recipes and salads.

 Cheese or No Cheese

-I don't want any mass grave rolling so this time I'm going to say - No optional cheese.
+I don't want any mass grave rolling, so this time, I'm going to say - No optional cheese.

 Wheat Flour Strozzapreti Pasta and/or Gluten Free Penne Pasta with Tuna, Artichoke Hearts & Kalama Olives